About The Book

 Michael Jacobs, author of Factory Of Light: Life In An Andalucian Village

-Fiske-Harrison, red and white blazer right, runs with the bulls in Pamplona (Photo: Reuters)
+Alexander Fiske-Harrison, red and white jacket, runs with the bulls in Pamplona (Photo: Reuters)

 From the back cover: